RuiVilares/COMP-FAOPS/README.md

 The development of a web application is ideal for this project, improving the interaction with the user and offering the best visual output, using [GraphViz](http://www.graphviz.org/), an open source graph visualization framework, with the features we required.

+This project can be executed by opening index.html, but to run the examples it is necessary to host the project on a server (or simulate one with tools like [Mongoose](https://backend.cesanta.com/products.shtml) or [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb).

 ###DEALING WITH SYNTACTIC ERRORS

 The project covers two syntactic analysis: the DOT file data and the operation expression, written by the user.